-The board meets during the year with senior management to discuss and approve our strategic plans, financial goals, capital spending and other factors critical to successful performance.
-The Company's senior management provides quarterly reports to the board on progress on objectives and strategies.
-During board meetings, directors review key issues and financial performance.
-The CEO communicates regularly with the board on important business issues, opportunities and developments
+The board has oversight responsibility for management's establishment and execution of corporate strategy and meets with senior management to discuss and approve the Company's strategic plans, financial goals, capital spending and other factors critical to successful performance.
+The Company's executive management team provides quarterly reports to the board on the progress of its objectives and strategies.
+During board meetings, directors review key issues, financial performance, market indicators and the status of various acquisition opportunities.
+The CEO communicates regularly with the board on important business issues, opportunities and developments.